bryankeller/BLKFlexibleHeightBar/README.md

 <img src="http://foxweb.marist.edu/users/stbk/SquareCashDemo2.gif" alt="Square Cash Style Bar" width="300"/>
 <img src="http://foxweb.marist.edu/users/stbk/FacebookDemo2.gif" alt="Square Cash Style Bar" width="300"/>

 `BLKFlexibleHeightBar` allows you to create header bars with flexible heights.
-Often, this sort of UI paradigm is used to hide chrome and make room for more content as a user is scrolling.
+Often, this sort of UI paradigm is used to hide "chrome" and make room for more content as a user is scrolling.
 This is seen in third party apps like Facebook and Square Cash, as well as first party apps like Safari.

 `BLKFlexibleHeightBar` can create bars that look and act any way you'd like: